Updated Jul 21, 2024

 When the AED arrives use it immediately!

 Remember: this technique is only for an adult or teen who suddenly collapses, and is not breathing, or gasping.
-There are many situations (listed below) that still would necessitate giving rescue breaths.
+There are many situations (listed below) where giving rescue breaths should be considered.

 Practice these skills with Revive CPR in San Francisco and receive your 2-year AHA CPR certification.
 Learn how to give high-quality compressions and deliver breaths with an airway device in the situations listed below.